aegirhall/console-menu/README.rst

 Usage
 -----

-It’s designed to be pretty simple to use.
-Here’s an example
+It's designed to be pretty simple to use.
+Here's an example

 .. code:: python